galogarciaiii/scibud-podcast-agent-public/README.md

-Here’s a merged and cleaned-up **README.md** that combines your version and mine into one consistent document:

----

 # SciBud Podcast Agent

 The **SciBud Podcast Agent** is an automated pipeline for generating daily science podcasts highlighting the latest discoveries in **biology and AI**.
 The system retrieves newly published research from PubMed, bioRxiv, and arXiv, scores and ranks articles based on scientific rigor and relevance, generates podcast scripts using large language models (LLMs), and produces narrated audio episodes.
 It then updates an RSS feed and publishes content to podcast platforms.